What is an Appeal?

-You have to lodge the appeal within 30 business days after SARS delivered the notice of disallowance or partial allowance of the objection.
+You must lodge the appeal within 30 business days after delivery of the outcome of the objection.
+A senior SARS official may extend this period –

-- This period may be extended by 21 business days if a senior SARS official is satisfied that reasonable grounds exist for the delay; or
+- By 21 business days if satisfied that reasonable grounds exist for the delay or

-- This period may be extended up to 45 business days if a senior SARS official is satisfied that exceptional grounds exist for the delay.
+- By up to 45 business days if satisfied that exceptional circumstances exist for the delay.

 How do I lodge an appeal?

-An automated dispute management workflow process exists for the abovementioned tax types.
-The dispute form to utilise is the Notice of Appeal (DISP02), which can only be submitted as follows:
+An automated dispute process exists on eFiling for the above tax types.
+An appeal must be submitted as follows:

 When submitting the dispute via eFiling, please take note of the following: